Helicopter Frost Protection

 - Ensure the landing site is of sufficient size and is clear of hazards, particularly overhead wires.
 This includes the arrival and departure flight paths.
 Brief your pilot during daylight hours on the nature and location of all operationally significant obstacles, both at the landing site and over the blocks to be worked.
 Obstacles to watch out for include TV and radio aerials, power poles and lines, electric fence power supply wires, and of course, buildings and tall trees.
 (Note that the normal operational heights for frost protection work are in the order of 50 to 150 feet above ground level depending on the nature of the temperature inversion layer).

 - The landing site should be well lit with high-wattage flood lighting.
-Care should be taken to ensure that light sources are angled towards the ground so as to avoid the possibility of dazzling the pilot on approach.
+Care should be taken to ensure that light sources are angled towards the ground so as to avoid the possibility of dazzling the pilot.

 - Anyone who will be working near the landing site should be thoroughly briefed by the pilot on how to approach or move away from a running helicopter.
 It is critical that the pilot is able to maintain visual contact with all persons approaching or moving away from the helicopter at all times.

-Safety Around Helicopters Poster - free - to order, email: firstname.lastname@example.org
+Safety Around Helicopters Poster (PDF) - free - to order, email: firstname.lastname@example.org

 Safety Around Helicopter DVD - see web page for price and ordering details.

-If your pilot has worked all day before arriving at your property to hover a helicopter at low-levels for a prolonged period, it is likely they will need adequate rest facilities to combat fatigue.
-If you can, arrange a bed or a quiet area for them to rest and prepare food or hot drinks on-site.
+Because of the nature of frost protection work, which is performed at night, attention should be paid to ensure adequate rest is actually being taken, and that the contractor is not affected by fatigue.
+If your pilot has worked all day before arriving at your property to hover a helicopter at low-levels for a prolonged period, it is likely he or she will need adequate rest facilities to combat fatigue.
+If you can, arrange a bed or a quiet area for the pilot to rest and prepare food or hot drinks on site.
+Specific information on Managing Fatigue and Worker Accommodation can be found in the Fact Sheets: